Chuffnugget/volcano_integration/README.md

 A custom Home Assistant integration to connect and control the **Storz & Bickel Volcano Hybrid Vaporizer** via **Bluetooth**.
 This integration enables precise control over the vaporizer's heat and pump functions, real-time monitoring of temperature, and seamless automation into the Home Assistant scripting and automation systems.

+> 🚀 **Volcano Integration is now published in the HACS Default Store!**
+> If you previously added it as a custom repository, you can remove that entry under **HACS → Integrations → ⋮ → Custom Repositories** to avoid duplicates.

 One of the main features of the official Volcano app includes workflows; these are the real-time Bluetooth instructions usually sent from your mobile device to the vaporizer when using it.
 But, because these instructions are sent in real-time, it means that closing or sometimes even minimizing the app actually stops the workflow prematurely.
 This integration fixes that by using Home Assistant as the Bluetooth client instead of your mobile device; the connection is persistent and asynchronous.
 This allows us to utilize Home Assistant scripts and automations in the same way we would create a workflow.

 ![volcano](https://github.com/user-attachments/assets/760427f6-65d0-484c-b7c7-76dfc21e16e4)